Endava/cats/docs/commands-and-arguments/arguments.md

 - `--maskHeaders` A comma separated list of headers to mask to protect sensitive info such as login credentials to be written in report files.
 Masked headers will be replaced with `$$HeaderName` so that test cases can be replayed using environment variables
 - `--tags`  A comma separated list of tags to include.
 If no tag is supplied, all tags will be considered.
 To list all available tags run: `cats stats -c api.yml`
 - `--skipTags` A comma separated list of tags to ignore.
 If no tag is supplied, no tag will be ignored.
 To list all available tags run: `cats stats -c  api.yml`
+- `--fuzzersConfig=FILE` A properties file with Fuzzer configuration that changes default behaviour.
+Configuration keys are prefixed with the fully qualified Fuzzer name
+- `--mutators=FOLDER` A folder containing custom mutators.
+Only applicable when using the `cats random` sub-command
+- `--allowInvalidEnumValues` When set to true the `InvalidValuesInEnumsFieldsFuzzer` will expect a 2XX response code instead of 4XX
+- `--[no-]filterXxxFromRequestPayloads` In extremely rare cases when CATS fails to generate anyOf/oneOf combinations some requests may still contain ONE_OF/ANY_OF markers.
+They are filtered out by default.
+Setting this to false will send them as requests which will probably fail.
+It's mostly for debug purposes
+- `--generateXxxCombinationsForResponses` Generate anyOf/oneOf combinations also for response schemas.
+By default it creates one response payload with all possibilities
+- `--selfReferenceDepth=<selfReferenceDepth>` Max depth for objects having cyclic dependencies
+- `--limitXxxOfCombinations=<limitXxxOfCombinations>` Max number of anyOf/oneOf combinations
+- `--[no-]useDefaults` If set to true, it will use the default values when generating examples
+- `--simpleReplace` If set to true, it will simply do a replacement between the targetFields names provided and the fuzz values

 :::tip
 When you want to skip fuzzing entirely for a specific JSON object or specific fields you must prefix the field name from the `--skipFields` argument with `!`.